jwalton/kube-auth-proxy/README.md

         bearerTokenSecret:
           - secretRegex: '^kubernetes-dashboard-token.*$'
           - dataName: 'token'
+        conditions:
           githubAllowedTeams: devOps@MY-ORG-HERE
 ```

 Inside a `target`, you can use any annotation you could use on a service
 (minus the "kube-auth-proxy/" prefix).
+Condition annotations must be in the
+"conditions" section.
 In addition, you can specify the following:

+- `targetUrl` - As an alternative to `service`, you can specify a target URL directly.
 - `service` - The name of the service to forward traffic to.
-- `targetUrl` - As an alternative to `service`, you can specify a target URL directly.
+Ignored if
+  `targetUrl` is set.
-- `namespace` - The namespace the service (and
+- `namespace` - The namespace of the target service.
+Ignored if `targetUrl` is set.

 ## Run locally in minikube